Aman's Short Story

 How did I create this for myself?
-Through the yoga practice I’ve been doing once a week for the last 10 years and am now teaching to lawyer.
+Through the yoga practice I’ve been doing once a week for the last 10 years and am now teaching to lawyers.

 In 2013, near the end of my articling year, I got a gut feeling that I should go to a yoga retreat.
 I tend to follow my gut feelings, so I Googled “yoga retreat” and found one with Anna Radyo (my yoga teacher to this day) and Elisabeth Michielsen.